-We’re going to take you through the eleven areas which make up the cold email subject line, so that you cover all your bases:
+We’re going to take you through the eleven areas which make up the subject line, so that you cover all your bases:

-Email personalization is the process of using subscriber data to enrich email content and cater it specifically to that reader.
+Email personalization is using subscriber data to enrich email content and cater it specifically to that reader.

 Some examples of email personalization include: